knative/docs/docs/versioned/admin/admin-overview.md

 ## Knative installations

 See the [Installation roadmap](../install/README.md#installation-roadmap) for prerequisites and installation steps.
 Your first installation decision is whether to use a YAML-based installation or use the Knative operator.
+If you just need to get acquainted with Knative at this time, you can install the quickstart.

 ## Configuring Knative

 Knative uses Kubernetes-style YAML manifests to define and configure system components.
 These manifests include core resources, custom resource definitions (CRDs), and extensibility features.
-As with Kubernetes, these configuration resources are declarative and managed through `kubectl`.
+As with Kubernetes, these configuration resources are declarative and managed using the `kubectl` CLI tool.

 ### Resource scoping and namespaces

 Knative resources are associated with namespaces.
+Knative adheres to the Kubernetes model of namespace-based isolation, enabling you to control the following:

+- Development teams by assigning developers to teams defined by namespaces.
+- The capabilities applications have by referencing the a namespace.
+- Exclude specific actions in a namespace.

-Knative adheres to the Kubernetes model of namespace-based isolation, therefore you should define namespaces to enable development teams to work independently and manage resources autonomously within their assigned and dedicated namespaces.
+therefore you should define namespaces to enable development teams to work independently and manage resources autonomously within their assigned and dedicated namespaces.
 Namespaces provide this control in the following ways:

-- Monitor and manage development by assigning developers to teams defined by namespaces.
-- Configure applications and resources to be built or operate referencing specified namespaces.
-- Managing Knative behavior by applying access control on namespaces.

 Namespaces can also isolate boundaries for tooling such as logs, metrics, tracing, CI/CD integrations, and dashboards.
 The extent of this isolation depends on both the enforcement strategy and how consistently teams adhere to namespace boundaries.

-You can optimize and enforce isolation using standard Kubernetes mechanisms, including:
+You can optimize and enforce isolation involving namespaces using standard Kubernetes mechanisms, including:

 - Role-Based Access Control (RBAC)
 - Resource quotas